anikraj1994/blog/_posts/2017-05-13-hello-world.md

 ---
 layout: post
-title: "A Full and Comprehensive Style Test"
+title: "Hello World!"
-description: "Test post for style"
+description: "Test post for new blog"
-date: 2016-08-15
+date: 2017-05-13
-tags: [test, style]
+tags: [test]
 comments: true
-share: true
 ---

-Below is just about everything you'll need to style in the theme.
-Check the source code to see the many embedded elements within paragraphs.
+Below is just about everything I'll need to test the blog.
+This blog is powered by the opensource community.
+It's made using [Jekyll](https://jekyllrb.com/), [Kiko-plus](https://github.com/AWEEKJ/Kiko-plus) theme by [AWEEKJ](https://github.com/AWEEKJ) and hosted on Github Pages.

 ---